321Arpita/FEE-PROJECT/README.md

 # FEE-PROJECT
-This repo contains project based on recipe finder website.
+This repo contains project based on recipe finder website. and is made by our team.